 Many people can not imagine their life without coffee.
 Others are able to spend days and nights watching TV shows.
 However, some can easily abandon their previously beloved cocaine or limit themselves to smoking just one or two cigarettes from time to time.
 The World Health Organization defines any dependence on psychoactive substances as a syndrome and classifies it as a disease or addiction.

 Every person needs help when sick.
 Almost everyone knows what to do when your loved one is sick with the flu.
 But what if it is an addiction instead?
+This is when it is important to explore drug rehab options based in Texas.

 1. Assess the situation at an early stage